 - Vigorous exercise on a regular basis increases the metabolic rate, helps the circulation, improves blood sugar regulation, and is one of the best things that you can do to help you maintain your ideal weight.
 Walking is a great exercise for many people.
 Try to go for a 45 minute to one hour walk at least three times a weekevery day is even better.

 - Eat healthy.
 Try to increase your consumption of fruits, vegetables and be sure to eat protein with every meal.
 Avoid in-between meal snacks.
 All of these help increase the metabolic rate and supply vitamins and minerals necessary for the glandular system.
 It is alright to splurge every now and then, but avoid regular or habitual consumption of fast foods, processed foods, and junk foods.
 These are high in calories, low in nutrition, and they will slow down the metabolism.
-Simple carbohydrates, such as sugar and refined flour, will also slow the metabolism and should be avoided.
+Simple carbohydrates, such as sugar and wheat products (most bakery goods), will also slow the metabolism and should be avoided.
 Click Here for the Dietary Guidelines Recommended by Natural Health School

 Step 7: Continue on a maintenance program of supplements:You will need to be on the above nutritional supplement program for at least six months.
 As a general rule, you should plan on staying on the program for four months plus one month for every year that your thyroid has been underactive.
 You can use the basal body temperature measurement described above as an indicator of your progress, but your best indicator will be the way you feel.
 Those excess pounds should also start coming off.
 After you have completed the program the following maintenance program is recommended:

 - Twice a year (in the Spring and again in the Fall), do a two week cleanse with Cleanstart.

 - After each cleanse take one bottle of either Bifidophilus Flora Force "friendly bacteria" according to label directions.